Sign in or start a free trial to avail of this feature.

 One internal source of data that's often overlooked is individual knowledge.

-While it's common for all of us to use personal experience when making decisions, it's rare that this knowledge is aggregated, recorded, and archived in a form or manner.
+While it's common for all of us to use personal experience when making decisions, it's rare that this knowledge is aggregated, recorded, and archived in a formal manner.

 Basically, you shouldn't assume that the only information useful to you is found on computers.